 - Forward your support email to the Atera auto-generated support email, and have all emails automatically open tickets in the Atera platform

-- Set your auto-response email settings
+- Set your auto-response email settings (for technicians and contacts)

 - Set up email forwarding for Outlook 365

 - Set up email forwarding for Gmail

 - Customize your SMTP settings (optional)

 You can forward your support email to Atera’s support address so that:

 - You can continue to provide your customers with your own support address (firstname.lastname@example.org).

 - All emails automatically open support tickets in the Atera platform.